cheekstain/maze/DESIGN.md

 ## Startup Design

 ## AMStartup.sh
-AMStartup.sh is a bash script that takes in arguments from the command line and uses them communicate with the server in order to initialize the maze and call the avatar C program which starts the threads to solve the maze.
+AMStartup.sh is a c program that takes in arguments from the command line and uses them communicate with the server in order to initialize the maze and call the avatar C program which starts the threads to solve the maze.

 ### User Interface
 Takes in command line arguments: `./AMStartup nAvatars=...
 Difficult=...
 Hostname=...`